nsacyber/Mitigating-Web-Shells/README.md

 #### Linux Diff utility for known-good comparison
 Most distributions of Linux include the "diff" utility which compares the contents of files or directories.

-#### Requirements
+##### Requirements
 + diff utility (typically pre-installed on Linux)
 + Read access to both the known-good image and the production image

-#### Usage
+##### Usage
 `$ diff -r -q <known-good image> <production image>`

 Example: Scanning default Apache website:
 `$ diff -r -q /path/to/good/image/ /var/www/html/`

-## Detecting anomalous requests in web server logs
+### Detecting anomalous requests in web server logs
 Because they are often designed to blend in with existing web applications, detecting web shells can be difficult.
 However, some properties of web shells are difficult to disguise or are commonly overlooked by attackers and can guide defenders to concealed web shells.
 Of particular interest are the user agent, referrer, and IP address used to access the web shell.
 + _User agent HTTP header_: Without an established presence within a network, it is unlikely that an attacker will know which user agent strings are common for a particular web server.
 Therefore, at a minimum, early web shell access is likely to be performed using a user agent that is uncommon on a target network.
 + _Referrer HTTP header_: For most web applications, each user request is appended with a referrer header indicating the URL from which the user request originated.
 The major exception to this is root level pages which are often bookmarked or accessed directly.
 Attackers may overlook the referrer tag when disguising their web shell traffic.
 If so, these requests should appear anomalous in web server logs.
 + _IP Addresses_: Depending on the attacker’s tactics and the victim environment, IP addresses used to conduct the attack may appear anomalous.
 For instance, a web application may primarily be visited by internal users from a particular subnet.
 However, the attacker may access the web shell malware from an IP address outside the normal subnet.
 This analytic is likely to produce significant false positives in many environments, so it should be employed cautiously.

+#### Splunk queries for web server logs

+NEED THIS

-### PowerShell script for Microsoft IIS logs
+#### PowerShell script for Microsoft IIS logs
-The provided PowerShell script will attempt to identify anomalous entries in IIS web server logs that could indicate the presence of a web shell.
+The provided [PowerShell script](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/checkLogs.ps1) will attempt to identify anomalous entries in IIS web server logs that could indicate the presence of a web shell.
 The script calculates the URIs successfully handled by the server (status code 200-299) which have been requested by the least number of user agents or IP addresses.
 This analytic will _always_ produce results regardless of whether a web shell is present or not.
 The URIs in the results should be verified benign.

-#### Requirements
+##### Requirements
 + PowerShell v2 or greater
 + Full Language Mode of PowerShell enabled (see [here](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/))
      + This is the default mode for most systems
 + Read access to IIS logs

-#### Usage
+##### Usage
 `PS > .\checkLogs.ps1 -logDir "<path to IIS log directory>"`

 Example: Scanning logs stored at the default IIS location: